Skip to main content

 You can print out a voter registration card and mail it to your town office or city hall.
 If you can’t print one out, you can request to have your town office or city hall mail one to you.

-If you plan on registering online, you’ll need either a Maine driver’s license or state ID.
+If you plan on registering online, you’ll need either a Maine driver’s license or a state ID number.
+Acceptable forms of ID to demonstrate your identity, proof of residence, and age include:

 • Utility bill